austintwang/att_priors/data/README.md

 	- TileDB databases made by `create_ENCODE_binary_dbs.sh`
 - `profile/`
 	- TileDB databases made by `create_ENCODE_profile_dbs.sh`
+	- The TF ChIP-seq peak BEDs are split into training and holdout sets by `split_ENCODE_profile_peaks.sh`
 - TileDB databases are organized by ENCODE experiment; see the README in these directories to see what eac experiment is